 Why is park development prioritized in some areas over others?

 Our current efforts in park development are focused on improving levels of service in the most under-served areas of the district.
 As a result, many of our land purchases and development at this time are focused in those specific areas.
-To learn more about these areas, follow this link to our Parks Functional Plan.
-This is a strategic plan that guides the district’s decisions about which parks are prioritized and is written based on community input from across the district.
-It helps ensure that we are balancing park development, funding, and community needs throughout the entire community.
-The plan outlines that we assess and prioritize park development based on a number of factors, such as each neighborhood’s level of need, wait-time, access, population density, number of district residents in the area, site readiness, connectivity to the rest of the district, and more.
+To learn more about these areas, follow these links to our Parks Functional Plan and our Comprehensive Plan.
+These are strategic plans that guide the district’s decisions about which parks are prioritized and is written based on community input from across the district.
+The plans help ensure that we are balancing park development, funding, and community needs throughout the entire community.
+The plans outline that we assess and prioritize park development based on a number of factors, such as each neighborhood’s level of need, wait-time, access, population density, number of district residents in the area, site readiness, connectivity to the rest of the district, and more.
 For more info on the levels of service that guide our prioritization across the district, see the map on page 33 of the Parks Functional Plan.
 The key helps show the under-served areas appearing in grey and the areas receiving a higher level of service in yellow and purple.